eparey/pesci/wiki/Input-Files.md

-**3 - Dense count matrix and cell to cluster annotation table**
+**3. Dense count matrix and cell to cluster annotation table**

-THis format is the least optimal format for pesci, but allows for instance to easily use raw dense matrices as found in GEO datasets. import to use.csv is comma-sep and .tsv for tab-sep
+This format is the least optimal format for pesci, but allows to more easily use raw dense matrices as found in GEO datasets.
+The matrix file can be tab- (.tsv) or comma (.csv) separated, with genes in rows and cell barcodes in columns (first column contains the gene names and first row the cell barcodes).
+A real example is shown in the [data folder](https://github.com/eparey/pesci/blob/main/data/Cragig_matrix_EM.tsv.gz).
+An additional cell to cluster annotation file is also required, see 1. on sparse matrix above for details.

-Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table same as 1 Cell to cluster separator can be tab or comma (automatically detected) + second column or any name provided with colclust
+Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table
---> can also retain only a subset of clusters filter_out and keep_only args (see options (Inputs arg) and examples)

 ## Optional Input Files

-Optionally,
-Broad annotations (additional column in the cluster file or h5ad)
+Optionally, broad annotations can be provided on top of cluster annotations and are used to order the output single-cell comparison heatmap.
+These can be given as an additional column in the cell-to-cluster file or in the .h5ad (in both case, the name of the column is to be specified with --colbroad).

 ## References